Contact us to discuss your access requirements, including submitting your application in an alternative format.

 What you can supply:

-Individuals: Up to 10 images in PowerPoint OR no more than 2 Video/Audio/Moving image links/URLs.
+- Individuals: Up to 10 images in PowerPoint AND/OR no more than 2 Video/Audio/Moving image links/URLs.

-Groups/Organisations: Up to 20 images in PowerPoint OR no more than 3 Video/Audio/Moving image links/URLs.
+- Groups/Organisations: Up to 20 images in PowerPoint AND/OR no more than 3 Video/Audio/Moving image links/URLs.

 If you provide URLs they must be a direct link to your artistic support material.
 Include any passwords for protected URLs.
 URLs may include video, audio and written material.
 We recommend 10 minutes of video and/or audio recording with edited highlights of 3-5 minutes.